samnovotny/patience-info/index.md

+# Welcome to the App Support & Privacy Center

+Thank you for using our Patience.
+Below you will find our official Support information and Privacy Policy.

 # Patience Support

 Patience is a free Klondike solitaire game for iPhone and iPad.
 It's free, has no ads and no in-app purchases, and that isn't going to change.